kaliop/ezdocker-stack/Readme.md

     which is stored in another repository and will have to be installed separately once the environment is configured, and some docker images which are also stored in other repositories and imported as git sub modules.

-    To get the required files onto the host machine simply clone this repo into a local folder and install sub modules:
+    To get the required files onto the host machine simply clone this repo into a local folder :

         git clone ssh://git@github.com:kaliop/ezdocker-stack.git
         cd /path/to/your/docker/folder/ezdocker-stack